fglmtt/coding/lectures/prompt-engineering.md

 A prompting technique is a blueprint that describes how to structure a prompt, prompts, or dynamic sequencing of multiple prompts.
 A prompting technique may incorporate conditional logic, parallelism, or other architectural considerations spanning multiple prompts

-Think of a prompting technique as the design pattern
+Think of a prompting technique as a design pattern

 Examples of prompting techniques are zero-shot prompting ([§3.1](#31-zero-shot-prompting)), few-shot prompting ([§3.2](#32-few-shot-prompting)), chain-of-thought prompting ([§3.3](#33-chain-of-thought-prompting)), decomposed prompting ([§3.4](#34-decomposed-prompting)), self-consistency prompting ([§3.5](#35-self-consistency-prompting)), and chain-of-verification prompting ([§3.6](#36-chain-of-verification-prompting))